Tell a joke to an Englishman, and he will understand it, but won't show it.

 - Vasiliy Ivanovich, an enemy tank's attacking!- Take the grenade, Petka.Some time later.- Whew!
 We took it out!- Good.
 Now, put the grenade back, Petka.

 - "I flunked again, Petka.
 The question was about Caesar, and I told them it's a stallion from the 7th cavalry squadron." / "Oh, sorry about that, Vasily Ivanovich, I had him moved to the 6th!"

-- One of the core jokes related to Chapaev's death, as mentioned above:
+- One of the core jokes related to Chapayev's death, as mentioned above:

-- Rzhevsky and Natasha are at a ball.
+- Rzhevsky and Natasha are at a gala.
 They walk onto a balcony.

 - Two variations on one where Rzhevsky attends a noble's ball and asks to dance with Natalya.